Photo by Mokokomo/Shutterstock

 Photo by YukoF/Shutterstock

-Located in Tochigi Prefecture near the famous Shrines and Temples of Nikko, a UNESCO World Heritage Site, Kegon Falls are considered one of Japan's most beautiful waterfalls.
-The long hiking trail around Lake Chuzenji where the falls are located winds its way up nearby Mount Nantai and Mount Hangetsuyama, which is a great option for the seasoned hiker.
+Nestled in Tochigi Prefecture near the renowned Shrines and Temples of Nikko, a UNESCO World Heritage Site, Kegon Falls are hailed as one of Japan's most stunning waterfalls.
+The long hiking trail around Lake Chuzenji, where the falls are situated, meanders up the slopes of Mount Nantai and Mount Hangetsuyama, making it an excellent choice for seasoned hikers seeking breathtaking views and an adventurous trek.

 Kamba Falls, Okayama Prefecture